Air1N/Double-DQN-for-Various-Games/README.md

 This is an example of some landings at around 30,000 steps.
 The model is not consistent at this point, possibly attributed to the 1/20 random actions, but it does solve the environment quite frequently.
 And surprisal allowed it to try out turning off the engines very early on in the training process.

-You can see the lander gets stuck hovering occasionally, ~~I believe this is due to the surprisal being over-weighted, however, eventually this behavior would disappear as the next-state predictor improves.~~ Edit: This was actually due to a bug where the REWARD_AFFECT_PAST_N would affect the oldest element as much as the newest element, but the values in-between were correct. i.e. The model recieved same reward in experience replay while hovering as it did when it landed, BUT ONLY if it landed in the actual simulation.
-Surprisingly, it still landed frequently by 30k steps.

 ## Setup
 1. Download the code.
 2. Make sure you have python3.